 While GCP and Microsoft Azure share most of the features with AWS, AWS’s variety definitely wins here.
-There’s far more possibilities with Amazon and the scope of operations is massively larger.
-For example, no other cloud service provider has automated management, robotics development, desktop application streaming and a large data transfer solution in exabyte scale.
+There are far more possibilities with Amazon and the scope of operations is massively larger.
+For example, no other cloud service provider has automated management, robotics development, desktop application streaming, and a large data transfer solution in exabyte scale.

 Google Cloud Platform

 Being a relatively new player in the cloud service industry, Google does have some tricks up its sleeve.
 The primary specialisations of GCP include Big Data and Machine Learning.
-As for their infrastructure, Google also has a large potential with their worldwide network of data centers.
-In fact, Google has quite a bit more than AWS with 24 Regions, 73 Zones and 144 Edge Locations.
+As for its infrastructure, Google also has a large potential with its worldwide network of data centers.
+In fact, Google has quite a bit more than AWS with 24 Regions, 73 Zones, and 144 Edge Locations.
 The availability of their services is impressive as well, boasting more than 200 countries.